hanbinzheng/hanbinzheng.github.io/_posts/2025-05-19-Gaussian-Integral.md

 ---
 layout: post
+title: The Gaussian Integral
 date: 2025-05-19 +0800
 categories: [Math, Probability]
 tags: [Math, Probability, PCA, Gaussian, Integral]
-math: true
 ---

-# Gaussian Integral

-This blog introduce the Gaussian Integral.
-The first and second part are just integral calculations.
-The third part is an explanation from the perspective of **probability** and **linear algebra**.
+> This post introduces the Gaussian integral, starting from basic integration and gradually building towards a probabilistic and linear algebraic perspective.

-The logic of this article is from pure mathematical structure to intuitive understanding.
+> The exposition proceeds from a purely mathematical derivation to a more intuitive understanding grounded in probability and linear algebra.

 ## I. The Fundamental Theorem